docker/docs/opensource/workflow/coding-style.md

 * Update the documentation when creating or modifying features.

-* Commits that fix or close an issue should reference them in the commit message `Closes #XXXX` or `Fixes #XXXX`.
+* Commits that fix or close an issue should reference it in the commit message `Closes #XXXX` or `Fixes #XXXX`.
 Mentions help by automatically closing the issue on a merge.